A Collector’s Guide To Bringing Historical Art To Life

 A standard track light is simply too broad for Old Master works.
 It floods the wall, creates hotspots and destroys depth.
 Old Masters come alive when the beam is shaped to the artwork and when the edges of the beam feather off gently.

 Beam control allows you to reveal the painting without overlighting it.
 The Multi’s interchangeable lenses make it easy to select the exact spread needed for each painting.
-Whether you want a soft wallwash for a large canvas or a tight spot for a small portrait, you can tune the beam shape to the artwork’s proportions.
+Whether you want a soft wallwash for a large canvas or a tight spot for a small portrait, you can tune the beam shape to the artwork’s proportions with proper lighting for large-scale paintings.

 Lighting Texture, Impasto And Craquelure Correctly